-Alleghany, Ashe, and Wilkes assistance programs.
+Assistance programs in Alleghany, Ashe, and Wilkes County.

 Blue Ridge Opportunity Commission - This community action agency supports all low income and struggling individuals in the three county area.
 The Blue Ridge Opportunity Commission provides a wide range of assistance program and resources that include crisis intervention to provide financial assistance with offering free food, clothing, and utility and fuel bills for low-income families.